tonyruizo/TanitiTourism/README.md

-# Tanitian Website Prototype
+# Taniti Tourism

-*I created this project for a User Experience Design Class.*
+*A project for a User Experience Design Class.*

 ****Steps Taken:****

 1. Persona Profile Research & Creation
 2. Wireframing & Flow Diagram using **Figma**
 3. Created the Prototype for the design and usability using HTML and CSS
-4. Guerrilla Usability Testing with three users to evaluate a product
+4. Guerrilla Usability Testing with *three users* to evaluate a product
 5. Made changes according to the feedback if they were actionable
-6. Created five usability tasks for three peers to test
+6. Created five usability tasks for *three peers* to test
 7. Applied changes according to peers' reviews, feedback and task results

-Most of the text content is provided by WGU, but I have added additional text for the demonstration.

 > After submitting the HTML/CSS Prototype, I decided to recreate the website and expand on it using the front-end web framework **Blazor** from the **.NET platform**.
 I made a few improvements and added features outside the scope of the project's requirements for the user and my personal experience.

-**This website is deployed on Azure Static Web Apps.**
+** *Most of the text content is provided by WGU, but I have added additional text for the demonstration*.

 ## Features

 - Component-based UI, and Forms with Blazor.
+- Azure Static Web Apps Deployment
+- CI/CD with GitHub Actions

 ## Tech Stack